Arti-Dev/arti-dev.github.io/_posts/2025-06-06-lucid-nightmares.md

 So we only made 5 levels, but we were able to polish them really well.

 **Be prepared to cut back on your plans.** Unless you're a pro, it's probably inevitable.
-I'll talk more about how we made our decisions on cutting content later.

 ## Splitting up the work